Feya4/PEFT-UMamb/README.md

 ## Acknowledgements

-This work builds on [Swin-UMamba](https://github.com/JiarunLiu/Swin-UMamba).
+This work builds upon [Swin-UMamba](https://github.com/JiarunLiu/Swin-UMamba).
+We sincerely thank the authors for their wonderful contributions.

 ---